Frontiers Course Offerings

 Move beyond pie charts and bar graphs to tell a story with your data.
 Join us to explore the ever-growing world of data science!
 You will learn about data collection, statistical analysis, and data visualization techniques using the state-of-the-art software tool, Tableau.
 We will work through some hands-on practical exercises to gain technical knowledge, as well as to learn presentation skills, in a storytelling manner, to deliver significant findings.

-*Participants in this course are strongly encouraged to bring a laptop from home!
+** Participants in this course are strongly encouraged to bring a "Windows-based" laptop from home!
+Students should be familiar with the Windows operating system and application software.

 Explore the interdisciplinary world of game development.
 In this program, you will combine technology with art to create an interactive experience.
 Assume the role of a programmer or artist, and work on a team to bring a game to life.
 You will develop your own story, environment, characters and sound effects.
 Throughout the program, you will break down ideas into simple rules, write algorithms, use powerful scripting languages, and play/test games.